darktable-org/dtdocs/content/contributing/translating.md

 ## Integrating new translations from Weblate

-The following assumes that you're git working directory is clean, that you have API access to the Weblate instance, that you've configured the Weblate git repo as a remote in your local `dtdocs` git repo, and that `wlc`, the Weblate command line client, is configured.
+The following assumes that your git working directory is clean, that you have API access to the Weblate instance, that you've configured the Weblate git repo as a remote in your local `dtdocs` git repo, and that `wlc`, the Weblate command line client, is configured.

 1. Commit any changes in Weblate: `wlc commit darktable/dtdocs`
 2. Lock the Weblate project to prevent further changes: `wlc lock darktable/dtdocs`